SAFARI GUIDE ON MURCHISON FALLS NATIONAL PARK IN UGANDA

 WHERE & BEST PLACES TO STAY IN MURCHISON FALLS

-Murchison Falls has varied accommodations, from the luxuries of Baker's Lodge to the deluxe option of Nile Safari Lodge.
+Murchison Falls has varied accommodations, from the luxuries of Nile Safari Lodge and Baker's Lodge.
 The value lodge options are Murchison River, Paraa and Chobe Safari Lodges.

 Read More +